 - If a condition on the order needs to be changed, issue an application to vary along with the extension – Form 28 for extension of a protection order or Form 8 for extension of therapeutic treatment order and/or therapeutic treatment (placement) order.

-- Issue the extension paperwork at court before the expiry of the existing order (otherwise the order will lapse).
+- Issue the extension paperwork with court before the expiry of the existing order (otherwise the order will lapse).
 Once the application is made, the order continues in force until the hearing.